Tropical Fukaya Algebras: Homotopy equivalence: unbroken to broken

-To prove the homotopy equivalence between a broken and unbroken Fukaya algebra, we use a breaking perturbation datum on neck-stretched manifolds.
-We recall from Definition \ref{def:breakpert} that given a perturbation datum $\Pe^\infty$ on the broken manifold $\bX$, by gluing on the neck we obtain a perturbation datum $\rho_\nu(\Pe^\infty)$ on any $X^\nu$.
-The cylindrical structure and the broken divisor found in Proposition \ref{prop:brokestab} is fixed for the rest of the section.
+We use a breaking perturbation datum on neck-stretched manifolds, so that the bijection between moduli spaces of broken and unbroken disks holds.
+We recall from Definition \ref{def:breakpert} that given a perturbation datum $\ul{\Pe}^\infty$ on the broken manifold $\XX$, by gluing on the neck we obtain a perturbation datum $\rho_\nu(\ul{\Pe}^\infty)$ on any $X^\nu$.
+By Proposition \ref{prop:stab-broken} there is a stabilizing pair $(\JJ,\DD)$ consisting of a cylindrical almost complex structure $\JJ$ on $\XX$ and a $\JJ$-holomorphic cylindrical stabilizing divisor $\DD$, for which the glued family $(J^\nu, D^\nu)$ is a stabilizing pair on the neck-stretched manifold $X^\nu$ for all $\nu$.
+For the perturbation datum $\ul{\Pe}^\infty$ we use $\DD$ as the stabilizing divisor and $\JJ$ as the background almost complex structure.

-\begin{proposition} Let $\Pe^\infty$ be a regular perturbation datum on $\bX$.
-For any $E_0>0$, there exists $\nu_0(E_0)$ such that the following holds. \begin{enumerate} \item There is a bijection between the zero-dimensional moduli spaces :
+\begin{proposition} Let $\ul{\Pe}^\infty$ be a regular perturbation datum on $\XX$.
+For any $E_0>0$, there exists $\nu_0(E_0)$ such that the following holds. \begin{enumerate} \item There is a bijection between the zero-dimensional moduli spaces of rigid broken maps and rigid unbroken maps: